Tarrant County Public Health Call Center: 817-248-6299

 Who is eligible for a COVID-19 vaccination?

-COVID-19 vaccinations are now avaialble for everyone who is age five or older.
+COVID-19 vaccinations are now available for everyone who is six months of age or older.

 How do I find a COVID-19 vaccination location?